deepfence/ThreatMapper/docs/docs/sensors/aws-ecs.md

 *Deployed as a daemon service using a task definition*

-In AWS ECS, the ThreatStryker sensors are deployed as a daemon service using task definition.
+In AWS ECS, the ThreatMapper sensors are deployed as a daemon service using task definition.

 # Prerequisites